 5G brings massively increased connection speeds, with a theoretical maximum that is a hundred times faster than that of 4G.
 This enhanced throughput is a huge boon for a variety of data-intensive drone missions, including real-time video surveillance, visual analysis, and broadcasting, as well as applications such as mapping and surveying that can generate massive project files.

-5G can also support a much larger density of unique devices.
+5G solutions can also support a much larger density of unique devices.
 The number of drones and autonomous IoT (Internet of Things) devices continues to increase every day, with no signs of slowing down, and 5G may be crucial for enabling UTM (unmanned traffic management) services that can track and regulate vast numbers of unmanned aircraft while integrating them safely into controlled airspace.
 These improved networks will allow drone deliveries and swarm-based applications to truly scale.